tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/teo_rule_engine.html.markdown

 * `ignore_case` - (Optional, Bool) Whether to ignore the case of the parameter value, the default value is false.
 * `name` - (Optional, String) The parameter name corresponding to the matching type is valid when the Target value is the following, and the valid value cannot be empty: `query_string` (query string): The parameter name of the query string in the URL request under the current site, such as lang and version in lang=cn&version=1; `request_header` (HTTP request header): HTTP request header field name, such as Accept-Language in Accept-Language:zh-CN,zh;q=0.9.

+The `and` object supports the following:

+* `operator` - (Required, String) Condition operator.
+Valid values are `equal`, `notequal`.
+* `target` - (Required, String) Condition target.
+Valid values:- `host`: Host of the URL.- `filename`: filename of the URL.- `extension`: file extension of the URL.- `full_url`: full url.- `url`: path of the URL.
+* `values` - (Required, Set) Condition Value.
+* `ignore_case` - (Optional, Bool) Whether to ignore the case of the parameter value, the default value is false.
+* `name` - (Optional, String) The parameter name corresponding to the matching type is valid when the Target value is the following, and the valid value cannot be empty:- `query_string` (query string): The parameter name of the query string in the URL request under the current site, such as lang and version in lang=cn&version=1; `request_header` (HTTP request header): HTTP request header field name, such as Accept-Language in Accept-Language:zh-CN,zh;q=0.9.

 The `code_action` object supports the following:

 * `action` - (Required, String) Action name.